This blog post was originally posted on June 1, 2020 and was updated on February 1, 2021.

 Swill, sip and spit like a pro as you taste the boldest reds and most floral whites.
-Whether you’re a wine newbie or already fancy yourself a sommelier, join our very own events for the discerning lover of the grapes as you learn to pair wine and cheese live from Paris with Jess or get the lowdown on Spanish wine with oenophile Nika in Barcelona.
+Whether you’re a wine newbie or already fancy yourself a sommelier, join our very own events for the discerning lover of the grapes as you get the lowdown on Spanish wine with oenophile Nika in Barcelona.

 11. Game on!

-For those of a competitive nature, a game night could be just the ticket to a great time at home.
+For those of a competitive nature, a game night could be just the ticket to a great date night at home.
 Be it a Scrabble showdown or a DIY crazy golf course, just avoid Monopoly, the greatest cause of squabbles in the history of board games.

 12. Take a romantic walk

-This walk will look very different whether you’re a city dweller or rural rambler, but a romantic stroll hand in hand (observing social distancing, of course!) is almost guaranteed to get the endorphins up and the conversation flowing.
+This walk will look very different whether you’re a city dweller or rural rambler, but a romantic stroll hand in hand (with masks on and observing social distancing, of course!) is almost guaranteed to get the endorphins up and the conversation flowing.
 This is also the perfect excuse to head to your favorite spot in town to get that perfect shot without the usual crowds.

 13. Go to a virtual gig

-Okay, two people dancing at home is never going to have quite the same vibe as a club full of people, but grab a lukewarm bottle of beer and enjoy—for the first time ever—a horde of locked-down musicians bringing their art directly into your home, for free!
-Highlights so far have included Post Malone’s Nirvana tribute and Neil Young’s fireside sessions.
-After all, they do say music is the food of love!
+Okay, two people dancing at home is never going to have quite the same vibe as a club full of people.
+But grab a lukewarm bottle of beer and enjoy—for the first time ever—a horde of locked-down musicians bringing their art directly into your home, for free!

 14. Hobby swap

 Maybe you have a passion for painting and your partner has perfected the craft of cooking.
-Spend an evening enjoying each other’s hobbies, a sure-fire way to feel closer and a whole heap more valued.
+Spend your date night at home enjoying each other’s hobbies—a sure-fire way to feel closer and a whole heap more valued.

 15. Create a dance